Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

     ex mistos?
 BACH X SCHOENBERG (COM MÚSICAS EMBEDDADAS)

+I am less tempted by money than by other objects, because between the moment of possessing the money and that of using it to obtain the desired object there is always an interval, however short; whereas to possess the thing is to enjoy it.
+I see a thing and it tempts me; but if I see not the thing itself but only the means of acquiring it, I am not tempted.
+Therefore it is that I have been a pilferer, and am so even now, in the way of mere trifles to which I take a fancy, and which I find it easier to take than to ask for; but I never in my life recollect having taken a farthing from any one, except about fifteen years ago, when I stole seven francs and ten sous.
+The story is worth recounting, as it exhibits a concurrence of ignorance and stupidity I should scarcely credit, did it relate to any but myself.

+It was in Paris: I was walking with M. de Franceul at the Palais Royal; he pulled out his watch, he looked at it, and said to me, “Suppose we go to the opera?”—“With all my heart.”
+We go: he takes two box tickets, gives me one, and enters himself with the other; I follow, find the door crowded; and, looking in, see every one standing; judging, therefore, that M. de Franceul might suppose me concealed by the company, I go out, ask for my ticket, and, getting the money returned, leave the house, without considering, that by then I had reached the door every one would be seated, and M. de Franceul might readily perceive I was not there.

+As nothing could be more opposite to my natural inclination than this abominable meanness, I note it, to show there are moments of delirium when men ought not to be judged by their actions: this was not stealing the money, it was only stealing the use of it, and was the more infamous for wanting the excuse of a temptation.

+(absurd convertions by me give it equal to about 80 us dolars)

 $$\begin{array}{c|c c }
   & \text{Bach} & \text{Schoenberg}  \\
 \hline
 \text{Bach} & 2,1 & 0,0  \\
 \text{Schoenberg} & 0,0 & 1,2 \\
+\end{array}
+$$

+$$\begin{array}{c|c c }
+  & \text{Franceul} & \text{Rousseau}  \\
+\hline
+\text{Franceul} & -7.5, -7.5 & -15, 7.5  \\
+\text{Rousseau} & 7.5,-15 & 0, 0 \\
 \end{array}
 $$